 This policy provides an explanation as to what happens to any personal data that you share with us, or that we collect from you either directly via this Website or via email.

 Under the data protection act we are required to have a data controller.
-For the purpose of the Data Protection Act 1998 our data controller is Roger Oaten and can be contacted via email firstname.lastname@example.org.
+For the purpose of the Data Protection Act 1998 our data controller is Mike Oaten and can be contacted via email firstname.lastname@example.org.

 1. Information we collect

 In operating our Website we may collect and process the following data about you:

 1.1 Details of your visits to our Website and the resources that you access including, but not limited to, traffic data, location data, weblog statistics and other communication data.

 1.2 Information that you provide by filling in forms on our Website, such as when you register to receive information such as a newsletter or contact us via the contact us page.

 1.3 Information provided to us when you communicate with us for any reason.